cox-labs/PluginInterop/README.md

 New matrix processing activities `R => matrix` and `Python => matrix` should be available from Perseus.
 You can choose a custom interpreter and script file which should be run on the selected matrix.
+Perseus will try to automatically detect your `R` or `Python` installation, by looking at the default installation directories and the `%PATH%` variable.
+Therefore, installations at non-standard locations can be detected, if added to the `%PATH%` ([lmgtfy](http://lmgtfy.com/?q=windows+add+program+to+path)).

 The selected script will receive 3 commandline arguments:
 ```